sebastianbergmann/php-code-coverage/README.md

 ## Installation

-To add PHP_CodeCoverage as a local, per-project dependency to your project, simply add a dependency on `phpunit/php-code-coverage` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on PHP_CodeCoverage 3.0:

-    {
-        "require": {
-            "phpunit/php-code-coverage": "^4"
-        }
-    }
+You can add this library as a local, per-project dependency to your project using [Composer](https://getcomposer.org/):

+    composer require phpunit/php-code-coverage

+If you only need this library during development, for instance to run your project's test suite, then you should add it as a development-time dependency:

+    composer require --dev phpunit/php-code-coverage

 ## Using the PHP_CodeCoverage API